Income

 Household income after housing costs

-Household income after housing costs is the median amount that households have in gross weekly income after housing costs have been deducted; sometimes called ‘residual income’ or ‘disposable income net-of-housing-costs’.
+Household income after housing costs is the median weekly disposable income that households have after housing costs have been deducted.
 Household income after deducting housing costs is a useful measure for understanding the real-life differences in ‘consumption possibilities’ for households, as it provides a picture of the actual living conditions that households experience [7].

 With an adequate ‘residual income’, a household can better access essential services and items; such as food, health services, and transport, and can participate in social and recreational activities in the community.
 Having sufficient income is also associated with better educational and economic outcomes, as well as better health and wellbeing [6].
 For households with similar income and similar other characteristics, the consumption possibilities are much greater for households with low housing costs than for those with high housing costs.

-This indicator presents median equivalised gross weekly household income net of housing costs, for home owners, and for renters.
+This indicator presents median equivalised disposable weekly household income after housing costs, for homeowners and renters (combined).
 Housing costs include combinations of rent, mortgage (principal and interest), insurance, rates, and other housing expenses not elsewhere classified but exclude repairs and maintenance.

 Data Sources